A-Poplas/a-poplas.github.io/src/content/post/gfx/ssum-booklet-2.md

 ---
 publishDate: 2023-11-01T00:00:00Z
 title: 'ŠSUM - Booklet 2024'
-excerpt: Design of a booklet for educating members of Students' Council members for the year 2023/24.
+excerpt: Design of a booklet for educating members of Students' Council of UM for the year 2023/24.
 category: graphic design
 image: ~/assets/images/gfx/GFX_Leaflet_2.png
 tags: